 Big adventure: how do you get a €1.5 ($1.7) million grant for five years of research at the Netherlands Organization for Scientific Research (NWO)?
 Here are my experiences with Global Giving, a research proposal for a ‘vici’-grant.
 The proposal ‘Global Giving’ is here.
 Also I wrote a response to reviews of the pre-proposal by committee members, posted here.

-Anonymous reviews by experts were unanimously positive, thoughtful, and constructive.
+Anonymous reviews of the proposal by experts were unanimously positive, thoughtful, and constructive.
 Here are the reviews.
 They could hardly be better: 1 A and 4 times A+.
 Thanks to all who have contributed to responding to the reviews.
 Here is my ‘rebuttal’.
 The reviews are similar to those I received previously.
 Here are the reviews from the first attempt (2016), and here are the reviews of the second attempt (2018).

 The Back Story